-American Red Cross statement on climate change26/04/2021 - by the American Red Cross
+American Red Cross statement on climate change

 Climate change is a humanitarian crisis.
 Every day, the American Red Cross sees the heartbreak of families and communities trying to cope with more intense storms, heavier rainfall, higher temperatures, stronger hurricanes and more devastating wildfires.